Islandora/documentation/services/ResourceService/README.md

 # ResourceService

-This a Islandora PHP Microservice to perform some middleware functions such as
+This an Islandora PHP Microservice to perform some middleware functions such as

 1. UUID -> Fedora4 path translation
 2. UUID validation